-I’ve discovered there are 3 rules for cooking butternut squash noodles with PASTA texture:
+I’ve discovered there are three rules for cooking butternut squash noodles with PASTA texture:

-- You must use your Blade C. (I ALWAYS get A and C backwards.
+- You must use your Blade C. (I ALWAYS get A and C backward.
 Apologies!)

 - You must cook the noodles FRESHLY spiralized.
 (If you store them in the fridge for a few days they will leak moisture and shrivel up into nothingness in the oven. )